-On 6 July 2016 a new Directive concerning measures for a high common level of security of network and information systems (cyber security) across the European Union was adopted by the EU.
+On 6 July 2016 a Directive concerning measures for a common high level of security of network and information systems (cyber security) across the European Union was adopted by the EU.
 See the final text here.

-This could have implications for the NHS as healthcare has been identified as an ‘essential service’.
-Accordingly, healthcare providers will be required to take “appropriate and proportionate technical and organisational measures to manage the risks posed to the security of network and information systems which they use in their operations”.
+The Directive could have implications for the NHS as healthcare has been identified as an ‘essential service’.
+Accordingly, healthcare providers are required to take “appropriate and proportionate technical and organisational measures to manage the risks posed to the security of network and information systems which they use in their operations”.

 Healthcare providers' compliance with this legislation will be assessed by their national competent authority.
-Accordingly, they will be required to supply:
+Accordingly, they are required to supply:

 - the information necessary to assess the security of their network and information systems (including documented security policies);